stevejay/middleengine-website/src/posts/2018-12-21-a-react-development-flow.md

 );
 ```

 This handler component has a single job: to handle connecting to Redux so that I can access the user activity data returned by the server.
-Notice that both the handler components (this one and _UserSearchFormHandler_) do not include any HTML markup in their render methods.
+Notice that both the handler components (this one and UserSearchFormHandler) do not include any HTML markup in their render methods.
 They only return presentation components, and it is only the presentation components that include HTML markup.

-Again, I have to update the page component to use the _EntityListHandler_:
+Again, I have to update the page component to use the EntityListHandler:

 ```jsx
 render() {